Shalrie Joseph At a Glance:

 A graduate of St. John’s University in New York City, Joseph began his college career at Bryant & Stratton College in Syracuse, N.Y. for two years before transferring to St. John’s prior to his junior year in 2000.
 With the Red Storm, Joseph earned NSCAA All-America honors at St. John’s as a senior, leading the Red Storm to the 2001 NCAA College Cup semifinals where they lost to former Revs teammate Pat Noonan’s Indiana squad.
 A two-time NSCAA All-region and two-time All-BIG EAST selection, his two-year goal total of 21 goals ranked 10th all-time at St. John’s.
 Joseph scored 14 goals and added two assists as a junior in 2000 while playing forward, but retreated to defense as a senior, still managing to post seven goals and four assists in his final season.

-A native of Brooklyn, New York, Joseph Graduated from St. John's (NY) with a degree in sports management.
-A citizen of Grenada, his family moved to Crown Heights in Brooklyn when he was a teenager and Joseph considers himself a both New Yorker and a Grenadian.
+A native of Brooklyn, New York, Joseph Graduated from St. John’s University with a degree in sports management.
+A citizen of Grenada, his family moved to Brooklyn when he was a teenager and Joseph considers himself a both New Yorker and a Grenadian.